tanutapi/dart_meteor/README.md

 ),
 ```

-You can found an example project inside [/example][example].
+You can find an example project inside [/example][example].

 ## Collections & Subscriptions
 You can access your collections by calling `collection('your_collection_name')`.
-It will return a `Stream` which you can use it with your `StreamBuilder` or wherever you want.
-Through the returned `Stream` reference you can listen the updates of the collection.
+It will return a `Stream`, which you can use with your `StreamBuilder`.
+Through the returned `Stream` reference, you can listen to the updates of the collection.

 ```dart
 meteor.collection('your_collections');
 ```

-Which return a stream that backed by rxdart BehaviorSubject, a special StreamController that captures the latest item that has been added to the controller, and emits that as the first item to any new listener.
-You can use it as a simple Stream.
-To make collections available in Flutter app you might make a subscription to your server with:
+The above code will return a stream backed by the rxdart `BehaviorSubject`, a special StreamController that captures the latest item added to the Stream and emits it as the first item to any new listener.
+You can use it as a regular Stream.

+To make collections available in the Flutter app, you might make a subscription to your server with the following:

 ```dart
 class YourWidget extends StatefulWidget {